Anonymous Reporting Tool - FAQs

 We would encourage anyone completing the anonymous reporting tool to refrain from providing the personal details of themselves or others, including where they are an alleged perpetrator of unwanted behaviour.

 We know that sharing an experience of behaviour that you have experienced can be distressing.
-We would encourage you to seek support that we have available, either as a member of staff or a student.
+We would encourage you to seek the support that we have available, either as a member of staff or a student.

 This depends on the information submitted.
 The form has been designed with privacy in mind.